 You would be in debt to a financial institution for 30 years, meaning if you had a financial hardship and couldn't work something out, the bank could foreclose on you and take your house.

-By buying less house, you may have the ability to pay extra each month, which cuts down your total interest payments and shortens the term of your loan.
+By buying less house, you may have the ability to pay extra each month, which cuts down your total interest payments and shortens your loan term.

 Your Lifestyle and How Much House You Can Afford

 As mentioned above, your lifestyle influences how much house you can afford.
 If you are a minimalist or you live frugally, you can afford more house because you are likely maximizing your savings rate.
-That said, you might not want to use that as an excuse to necessarily buy more house.
+That said, you might not want to use that as an excuse to buy more house necessarily.

 If you are more of a spendthrift, you'll have to be cautious with borrowing money for a house.
 Being foreclosed on is a devastating event, and poor spending and savings habits is a sure ticket to financial ruin if you borrow more money than you can afford to pay back.